Anxiety Disorders: Exploring the Different Types

 Treatment of SIAD

-Addressing the underlying substance abuse issue is crucial for managing substance-induced anxiety disorder.
-This may involve medical detoxification, residential rehabilitation, therapies like cognitive behavioral therapy (CBT), medications, and ongoing support.
+The first step in treating SIAD is addressing substance use through detoxification and rehabilitation programs.
+This may involve medical detoxificationresidential rehabilitation, therapies like cognitive behavioral therapy (CBT), medications, and ongoing support.

 Have Questions?
 Let’s Talk!